Jay Causey | Emeritus Attorney

-In 1995, Jay was one of a cadre of lawyers involved in national workers’ compensation issues who founded the Workers’ Injury Law & Advocacy Group (WILG), a non-profit association connecting and supporting workers’ attorneys in all 50 states.
-From its inception with fewer than 20 lawyers, WILG membership is now comprised of over 1100 attorneys, paralegals, and other associates, and is now regarded as the principal national watchdog organization monitoring and defending the rights of injured and diseased workers.
-WILG has played a significant role in helping states resist proposed changes to their workers’ compensation systems that reduce coverage and benefits and the rights of workers to pursue their claims through administrative and legal channels.
+Jay was one of a cadre of claimant lawyers involved in national workers’ compensation issues who founded the Workplace Injury Law & Advisory Group (WILG) in 1995.
+From its inception with fewer than twenty lawyers, WILG membership has grown to over 1100 attorneys, paralegals and other associates, and for years has been regarded as the principal national watchdog organization monitoring and defending the rights of injured and diseased workers.
+WILG has played a significant role in helping states resist changes to their workers’ compensation systems that reduce coverage and benefits and the rights of workers to pursue their claims through administrative and legal channels.
 Jay has served as a member of the WILG Board of Directors since 1995, served as its first vice-president (1995-1999) and its second president from 1999 to 2001, at which point he was the principal creator of WILG’s periodical magazine, Workers’ First Watch.
 He has been an editor of the magazine since its inception, stepping down from that duty in 2021.

-Jay served regularly over the past several years as a mediator in claims under the Longshore and Defense Base Acts, traveling to a number of western states.
-He has been listed in “Best Lawyers in America” in workers’ compensation, has been named by Seattle Magazine as one of “Seattle’s best lawyers,” and has been recognized annually since 1998 is one of Washington’s “Super Lawyers.”
-In 2009, Jay was elected a fellow of the American Bar Association’s College of Workers’ Compensation Lawyers.
+Jay has been listed in “Best Lawyers in America” in workers’ compensation, has been named by Seattle Magazine as one of “Seattle’s Best Lawyers,” and has been recognized annually since 1998 as one of Washington’s “Super Lawyers.”
+In 2009 Jay was elected a fellow of the American Bar Association’s College of Workers’ Compensation Lawyers.
 In 2017, commemorating his retirement from practice, the Washington State Association for Justice presented Jay with the President’s Award: “In recognition for forty years of dedication to the cause of injured workers at the state and national levels.”
 In 2018, on the occasion of his retirement from official duties with WILG, the organization presented him with the Esther Weissman Eternal Optimism Award for his past service.
 He had previously been awarded WILG’s Lifetime Achievement Award.